 - While the card has an $89 annual fee, the 5,000 bonus miles when spending $50 on the card in a year (which is a reasonable threshold) should nearly cover the annual fee in terms of value

-On top of that, we even sometimes see transfer bonuses to Flying Blue, which can improve your points earning ratio even more (for example, this year we’ve seen a 25% transfer bonus from Amex and 30% transfer bonus from Citi).
+On top of that, we even sometimes see transfer bonuses to Flying Blue, which can improve your points earning ratio even more.
+For example, in the past we’ve seen 25-30% bonuses from Amex and Citi.

 The Air France-KLM Card is one that many people may not have considered, but it could be worthwhile.
 The card currently has a bonus of 50,000 Flying Blue miles plus a $150 statement credit upon completing minimum spending.
 When you factor in the $89 annual fee, that means you’ll really receive 50,000 miles plus $61.

 If you’re going for status with Flying Blue then this could be even more valuable, though otherwise I think there are better options out there.